spryker/spryker-docs/docs/scu/dev/spryker-code-upgrader-in-a-development-workflow.md

 * Cover customizations with automated tests.

-* Regularly process pull requests that were created by Spryker Code Upgrader.
+* Consistently conduct [testing on the pull requests](/docs/scos/dev/updating-spryker/testing-updates.html) created by the Spryker Code Upgrader, and upon verification of their integrity, proceed with merging as per standard procedure.

 * To continue receiving suggestions from Spryker Code Upgrader, apply major upgrades manually.